Potchefstroom, North WestFounded: 1838

 Potchefstroom is the centre of an agricultural area producing maize, vegetables, fruit and poultry.

-A theological school opened by the Dutch Reformed Church in 1905 has grown into the University of the North-West (previously the Potchefstroom University for Christian Higher Education) where there is a music conservatory, a library, and a remarkable museum, whose exhibits include original Voortrekker wagons, old weapons, and 75 paintings by the celebrated German artist Otto Landsberg.
+A theological school opened by the Dutch Reformed Church in 1905 has grown into the North-West University NWU (previously the Potchefstroom University for Christian Higher Education) where there is a music conservatory, a library, and a remarkable museum, whose exhibits include original Voortrekker wagons, old weapons, and 75 paintings by the celebrated German artist Otto Landsberg.

 Potchefstroom has a leisure resort at Lakeside, on the Mooi River, with swimming, boating, fishing, and a caravan park with chalets.